-- 1.19 An Environmental Impact Assessment was conducted at Stage 2.
-This was further developed at Stage 3 and provided a rationale for a qualitative assessment to inform the appraisal of each option.
+- 1.20 An Environmental Impact Assessment was conducted at Stage 2.
+This was further developed at Stage 3 and assessed to be valid during Stage 4.
+It provides a rationale for a qualitative assessment9 to inform the options appraisal.
 The following was considered:

 - noise impact

-- fuel burn/ CO2 emissions9
+- fuel burn/ CO2 emissions10

 - traffic forecast

 - Biodiversity

 - Tranquillity.

-- 1.20 Despite the limited quantitative study undertaken, due to the class of airspace the Sponsor cannot accurately estimate the frequency or type of aircraft flying in the vicinity of Keevil or where and at what height they will overfly those on the ground.
+- 1.21 Despite the limited quantitative study undertaken, due to the class of airspace the Sponsor cannot accurately estimate the frequency or type of aircraft flying in the vicinity of Keevil or where and at what height they will overfly those on the ground.
 It is therefore not possible to model noise or other environmental impacts quantitively.
 As a result, the Sponsor was unable to conduct analysis as described in:

 - CAP 1616a 'Environmental Technical Annex'

 - Options Appraisal of costs and benefits set out in the Air Navigation Guidance

-- The 'WebTAG' quantitative methodology10.
+- The 'WebTAG' quantitative methodology11.

-- 1.21 The additional data gathered can be used to identify trends on aircraft behaviour but does not allow for greater quantitative assessment of the environmental impact of different airspace structures compared to the current situation.
+- 1.22 The additional data gathered can be used to identify trends on aircraft behaviour but does not allow for greater quantitative assessment of the environmental impact of different airspace structures compared to the current situation.